Skip to main content

 Fun With AI Transcriptions

-·285 words
+·277 words

 Trying To Be Helpful #

-On a recent team call that utilized an AI transcription service, it was discovered that some of the output summaries can be pretty hilarious.
+On a recent team call that utilized an AI transcription service, it was discovered that some of the output summaries can be pretty humorous.
 When a coffee cup held on camera disappeared into the background blur, it prompted a remark that it was, in-fact, invisible.
 When a team member joked that it would be seen again later (after having been consumed), the AI transcription tool included the following in the meeting summary:

 The team discussed ongoing technical challenges related to deployment, build processes, and validation issues, including problems with bodily waste and display configurations.